yguitton/training-material/Tutorial_Part1.md

 1. First go to [Github.com](https://github.com) and sign up for GitHub or sign in if you already have an account.
 2. Click on the (![New_Repository](https://user-images.githubusercontent.com/42538229/137142260-0070134d-99f3-4ab9-a5df-3a3d799abeca.png)
  in the repository menu in the top left.
-3. Now Create the repository by using the following settings:
+3. Create the repository by using the following settings:
    * Repository name = Github_Tutorial_Beginner
    * Description = Github tutorial for working with github for the first time.
    * Set to Private (so it is only viewable for you, this is changed later)